BlueTechnoCat/Convenience-Mod/README.md

 ### Note

-This Mod adds mostly blocks that use the Items an Liquids already in the game, so no new items or liquids will be added
+This Mod adds mostly blocks that use the items and liquids already in the game, so no new items or liquids will be added

 Only adds one item for now, open to new ideas